 The recipient is chosen by the Council of the Royal Society on the recommendation of the Education Committee.

-Professor Margaret Brown has been awarded the Kavli Education Medal for 2012 in recognition of her significant impact on mathematics education within the UK.
+Professor Margaret Brown has been awarded the Kavli Education Medal in recognition of her significant impact on mathematics education within the UK.

 Buchanan Medal: For distinguished contributions to the medical sciences.

 Darwin Medal: For work of acknowledged distinction in evolution, population biology, organismal biology and biological diversity.

 Gabor Medal: For interdisciplinary work between the life sciences with other disciplines.

 Hughes Medal: For original discoveries relating to the generation, storage and use of energy.

 Kavli Education Medal: For impact in the field of science and mathematics education.

 Leverhulme Medal: For significant contributions to chemistry or engineering.